Feel My Rhythm: Orchestra version

 SM Classics collaborated with Seoul Philharmonic Orchestra to release the orchestral version of "Feel My Rhythm" on July 1, 2022, alongside the accompanying music video directed by Min Ko-un.
 This version is the second orchestra re-arrangement of Red Velvet's song after "Red Flavor".

-Initially a standalone single, the orchestral version of "Feel My Rhythm" was later included on SM Classics' debut album, Across the New World, released in January 25, 2025.
+Initially a standalone single, the orchestral version of "Feel My Rhythm" was later included on SM Classics' debut album, Across the New World, released on January 25, 2025.